|Title||Trajectories of Aging among US Older Adults: Mixed Evidence for a Hispanic Paradox.|

 |Journal||The Journals of Gerontology Series B: Psychological Sciences & Social Sciences|

 |Type of Article||Journal|

-METHODS: We used biennial data (1998-2014) on adults aged 65 years and older at baseline from the Health and Retirement Study.
-We use joint latent class discrete time and growth curve modeling to identify trajectories of aging, and multinomial logit models to determine whether U.S.-born (USB-H) and Foreign-born (FB-H) Hispanics experience healthier styles of aging than non-Hispanic Whites (NHW), and test how lifecycle factors influence this relationship.
+Methods: We used biennial data (1998-2014) on adults 65-years and older at baseline from the Health and Retirement Study.
+We use joint latent class discrete time and growth curve modeling to identify trajectories of aging, and multinomial logit models to determine whether US-born (USB-H) and Foreign-born (FB-H) Hispanics experience healthier styles of aging than non-Hispanic Whites (NHW), and test how lifecycle factors influence this relationship.

 |User Guide Notes|

 |Alternate Journal||J Gerontol B Psychol Sci Soc Sci|

 |Grant List||P30 AG059299 / AG / NIA NIH HHS / United States|